matdodgson/kep-gardens/content/_index.md

 visitors alike, make for interesting and rewarding experiences.

+---

-The first thing that struck us was how happy, at ease and comfortable the children are at Kep
+*The first thing that struck us was how happy, at ease and comfortable the children are at Kep
 Gardens.
 Janine and Andrew have created a delightful atmosphere – the resources built up over time are impressive and the classrooms bright and colourful.
-It was wonderful to be able to contribute.
+It was wonderful to be able to contribute.*

-The opportunity to work one-on-one with the students – from number, colour and image recognition with the very small children, to reading through various levels for the primary
+*The opportunity to work one-on-one with the students – from number, colour and image recognition with the very small children, to reading through various levels for the primary